Dorrigo, New South Wales: Dangar Falls

 Dangar Falls are located about 1.2 km north of Dorrigo, on the Bielsdown River.
 The falls are small but picturesque, and are a popular photographic subject.
 For a short time after rain they are quite spectacular.
 There is an attractive picnic spot which offers excellent views.
 It is possible to climb down the banks and walk along the river below the water falls.

 These falls are often confused with Dangars Falls, near Armidale, about 125 km to the west, along the Waterfall Way.
 For more information about Dangars Falls see the articles on Dangarsleigh and on the Oxley Wild Rivers National Park.

 Dorrigo monument

 The Dorrigo War Memorial is a stone column in the centre of the intersection of Waterfall Way and Hickory Street.
 It is a brown stone obelisk with the names of First World War servicemen and women carved into the stone in gold letters.
 The names of Servicemen and women and dedications from the Second World War are carved on plaques attached to the original stonework.
 A white stone statue of a soldier stands atop the memorial, facing east.
 The monument is surrounded by a small garden with ground lighting to illuminate the memorial at night.

-Heritage Hotel Dorrigo

-The large building on the south west corner of Dorrigo's main intersection (Waterfall Way and Hickory Street) was constructed in 1925.
-It is of solid brick construction and is typical of country town hotels of the 1920s.
-Its small hotel rooms have been combined in pairs to provide modern ensuite accommodation that is air conditioned.
-Its Fernery Bistro provides gourmet meals as well as economical hotel staples.